Operating System

 6.2.1 ZeroConf Connection

-When plugging or unplugging an ethernet cable to an ethernet port of the computer, the system log will display messages that includes which port was used.
-It is usually named eth0, eth1, …
+When plugging or unplugging an ethernet cable to an ethernet port of the computer, the system log will display a message that includes which port was used.
+It is usually named eth0, eth1, eth2, …

-1. In the General tab the Firewall zone has to be set to “trusted
+In the General tab the Firewall zone must be set to trusted (Illustration 23)

-2. In the IPv4 Settings the Method has to be set to “Local-Link Only
+In the IPv4 Settings the Method must be set to Link-Local Only instead of Manual (Illustration 24)

 6.3 Updating Software